-Turbine meter research provides information to assist the American Gas Association (AGA) Transmission Measurement Committee (Task Group No. 12) with the revision of the gas turbine meter standard for custody transfer applications (AGA Report No. 7, Measurement of Gas by Turbine Meters).
-The revised document will be a performance-based standard, which will require the development of a performance verification test protocol and the selection of criteria to evaluate meter performance.
-Past research at the Metering Research Facility (MRF) determined the extent and magnitude of pressure-related trends in meter calibrations and established the best division between "low" and "high" pressures for measurement uncertainty requirements in the revised standard.
+Prior turbine meter research provided information to assist the AGA TMC with revisions to the gas turbine meter standard for custody transfer applications (AGA Report No. 7, Measurement of Gas by Turbine Meters).
+Research at the MRF determined the extent and magnitude of pressure-related trends in meter calibrations and established the best division between "low" and "high" pressures for measurement uncertainty requirements in the revised standard.
 The program also tested installation effects and possible bias due to meter bodies being used with different meter cartridges (i.e., cartridge change-out effects.)

 Natural Gas Sampling Methods

-The revision of American Petroleum Institute (API) Chapter 14.1, Collecting and Handling of Natural Gas Samples for Custody Transfer, of the API Manual of Petroleum Measurement Standards (MPMS) was completed in 2001.
-During the revision, the API Working Group compiled a list of unresolved technical issues related to natural gas sampling methodology.
+Revisions of API Chapter 14.1, Collecting and Handling of Natural Gas Samples for Custody Transfer, of the API Manual of Petroleum Measurement Standards (MPMS) were supported by research activities conducted at the MRF for GTI, PRCI, and others.